herbsjs/herbsjs.github.io/docs/tutorial/create-usecase.md

 ### Request

-Now, we have to specify what is the data we want from the user in the request.
+Now, we have to specify what are the parameters accepted from the user on request.

-In this case, we need the name of the list, which is a `String`.
+In this case, we need the name of the list, which is a `String` because we want a text from the user.

+Here we can use any other `Object` type, like: `Boolean`, `Number`, etc. To set up an array, we have to add brackets around the type, like: `[String]`.

 ```js
 // usecases/list/createList.js